This is a raknet protocol documentation. It has everything needed to create a server/client(the default raknet not other types).

 What is recommended is to create a PacketAggregator

-considering you have a completed implementation then send and receive it.
+implementation then send and receive it.

-You can put an id of your choice, like: UserPacketEnumID
+You can put an id of your choice, like: UserPacketEnumId

-+ your own id (it must not make the UserPacketEnumID
++ your own id (it must not

 surpass the uint8 limit